 As of now, this type of ad is still served to a very limited audience as Facebook is still trying this space yet.

-This is one of the most fruitful ad types as carousel ads allow minimum 2 and up to 10 videos within a single ad, each with its own link.
+This is one of the most fruitful ad types as carousel ads allow a minimum of 2 and up to 10 videos within a single ad, each with its own link.

 Again, these videos are played automatically giving you the edge of winning your viewer in the first few seconds.